General Information

 Figure 6 shows a side view of a truss sector.

-The arrangement of the web members consists of zig-zag diagonals with verticals.
-Upper and bottom chords are made of H-profiles, the verticals are made of circular hollow profiles, and the diagonals are made of a built-up section that consists of two side-by-side placed U-profiles that are joined by intermittent welding, as shown in figure 7.
+The arrangement of the web members consists of zig-zag diagonals and verticals.
+The upper and bottom chords are made of H-sections, the verticals are made of circular hollow sections, and the diagonals are made of built-up sections, as shown in figure 7.